vikingdata/articles/databases/snowflake/techniques/Events_Python_Snowflake.md

   -  Execute function.
 Function uses the defined logger to send messages to the events table.
   - Demonstrate capturing of errors
      - Update UDF in a real scenario
-       - Attempt tp write a file to a read only area and capture the error.
+       - Attempt to write a file to a read only area and capture the error.
      - Execute function.
      - Look at events table.
   - Since Snowflake regular expressions are greedy, here is an example of a python UDF that is not greedy.